-How will the research communities involved in the project address governance as they relate to issues such as sustainability, access and ethical use of data?
+- How will the research communities involved in the project address governance as they relate to issues such as sustainability, access and ethical use of data relating to privacy and data confidentiality? - How will issues such as interoperability and potential integration with existing resources be addressed?